 So, the main course dishes are a very classy group of stir fry dishes and a lot of seafood.
 Basil and curry spices are liberally applied, and most of the dishes go on a spiciness scale of one to 10.
 If you like spicy, it’s delicious, but I should warn you: a seven dish is a nice warm spiciness, but an eight is where it starts to get uncomfortable.
 The vegetables are perfect; they’re cooked and doused in a delicious sauce until they complement just about anything perfectly.
 They’re still crispy without being raw, and there’s just enough of them in a serving to go with the side of white rice that comes with the meal.

-The different meat courses are excellent, each in their own way.
-The duck basil dish, clearly one of the most popular of Thai 9’s courses, is delicious.
-Lightly fried and crispy duck breast served with stir fried vegetables in a savory sauce.
-The soft-shell crab is also delicious; the crab is fried, but it’s served in huge chunks.
-Not my favorite way to eat it, especially when frying the crab crisps them up, and texturally it’s like eating a whole crab with its hard shell and all.
+- Soft-shell crab: Also delicious; the crab is fried, but it’s served in huge chunks.
+Not my favorite way to eat it, especially when frying the crab crisps them up, and textually it’s like eating a whole crab with its hard shell and all.
 I wish they’d cut it into smaller pieces at least.
 The other seafood, though, is very good.
-The crab Rangoon is masterfully done, not too much cream cheese but plenty of flavor.
-In all, the dishes are executed masterfully.

 The atmosphere of Thai 9 is very pleasant, it’s got a large outdoor patio for warm-weather dining, and it’s got a spacious interior for groups of all sizes.
 The food takes a little bit longer than average to arrive, but you’ll find yourself in a pleasant atmosphere while you eat.